Talking Genomics with Patients

 Innovate Room, The Studio, 7 Cannon Street, Birmingham B2 5EP

-A public event produced by the Progress Educational Trust (PET), in partnership with Health Education England and its Genomics Education Programme, and facilitated by Dr Christine Patch (PET Trustee, also Clinical Lead for Genetic Counselling at Genomics England).
+A free-to-attend public event in Birmingham, produced by the Progress Educational Trust (PET) in partnership with Health Education England and its Genomics Education Programme, and facilitated by Dr Christine Patch (PET Trustee/Clinical Lead for Genetic Counselling at Genomics England).

 The speaker panel at this event is made up entirely of people who have had, and/or whose family members have had, their whole genome sequenced in order to better understand and treat a condition of known or suspected genetic origin.
 These speakers include: